noushal/Starbucks-clone/README.md

 # 🌟 Starbucks Clone

-A responsive Starbucks website clone built with **HTML**, **CSS**, and **JavaScript**.
+A responsive Starbucks website clone built with **HTML**, and **CSS**.
 This project replicates the original Starbucks site’s design and functionality, including navigation, product showcase, and interactive features.
 It’s an excellent project to demonstrate web development skills with a focus on clean code and responsive design.

 ---

 ## 🚀 Features:
-- ✅ **Responsive layout** across different screen sizes
 - ✅ **Interactive navigation** and product showcase
 - ✅ **Clean and modern design**